materoy/Rost/README.md

-# ImOS
+# Rost

-Immediate Mode Operating System.
-An attempt to write an operating system from scratch in Rust.
-For learning
+An experimental operating system, written in pure rust